 Articles and Commentary

-One of the best strategies to follow is to read reports from multiple sources in additional to doing your own analysis.
+One of the best strategies to follow is to read reports from multiple sources in addition to doing your own analysis.
 Over time, you will find different sources – analysts and traders – that meet your needs and present ideas that can enhance your trading or investing activities.
 At that point, following those market participants makes a great deal of sense.

 If you are currently trading, your broker probably offers some type of daily research.
 The reports may be in-house research or an outside service like the Hightower Report or other types of daily offerings.
 There are also other free commodity websites that offer a variety of market commentary from many sources.
 These free sites typically organize the research into commodity sectors.
 Some examples of commodity commentary and research sites are Inside Futures, Kitco and CME Group.